excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 const excalidrawRef = { current: { readyPromise: <a href="https://github.com/excalidraw/excalidraw/blob/master/src/utils.ts#L317">resolvablePromise</a>}}
 </pre>

-Since plain javascript object is passed as a `ref` here so the `readyPromise` is resolved as soon as the component is mounted.
+Since plain object is passed as a `ref`, the `readyPromise` is resolved as soon as the component is mounted.
 Most of the time you will not need this unless you have a specific use case where you can't pass the `ref` in the react way and want to do some action on the host when this promise resolves.
 You can check the [example](https://codesandbox.io/s/eexcalidraw-resolvable-promise-d0qg3?file=/src/App.js) for the usage.

 #### `onCollabButtonClick`